web3analytic-xyz/nodeapi-utils/README.md

 pip install -e .
 ```

+If you want to upload data to Google cloud storage, you will need to setup [gloud CLI](https://cloud.google.com/sdk/docs/install) for authentication.

 ## Usage

 Here is an example code snippet to download all blocks and transactions from Arbitrum.
 It will save a file of [jsonlines](https://pypi.org/project/jsonlines/) every 100k blocks.